 Engine oil is what lubricates a car’s engine, allowing it to run smoothly and last longer.
 Car owners must maintain a car’s engine by changing the oil and using the oil appropriate for their cars make and model.
-Cars come with a check oil light and two ways of checking the oil.
-Either, checking the dipstick under the hood or looking at the electronic level sensor assessed thru the dashboard.
+Every car comes with a “check oil” light and an oil filter under the hood.
 These components allow car owners to monitor their oil levels and add oil as needed without having to hire a mechanic.

 Changing the Oil